 - Brush all the surfaces of the teeth properly and thoroughly.
-Some people have a tendency to brush on the upper teeth giving more importance.
+Some people have a tendency to brush their upper teeth giving them more importance.
 Not only do you have to give importance to upper teeth, but you also have to give importance to bottom teeth, sometimes even more.

 - Don’t rush and hit the braces.
 If you try to brush your teeth in a hurry, you will increase the risk of damaging the braces and wires.
 So, be careful.

-- Don’t apply excess pressure while using an electric toothbrush with braces on teeth.
+- Don’t apply excess pressure while using an electric toothbrush with braces on your teeth.
 This will damage the brackets and wires.
-So, you may end up having loose or popped out wire and brackets may fall out.
+So, you may end up having loose or popped-out wire and brackets may fall out.